elijahc/rzm/content/index.md

 This site is my personal hypertext garden on the internet.
 Its small now but should grow overtime.

+Currently in progress from porting notes/links from [my hackmd page](https://hackmd.io/@elijahc), among other places

-See the Explore section for a list of pages.
+See the Explore section (left) for a list of pages.